RAK3172-SiP WisDuo LPWAN SiP Application Note

 Power Supply Related Details

 - While the sub-GHz radio is in Standby with HSE32 or in Active mode, the supply mode is not altered until the sub-GHz radio enters Standby or Sleep mode.
-The sub-GHz radioactivity may add a delay in entering the MCU software requested supply mode.
+The sub-GHz radio activity may add a delay in entering the MCU software-requested supply mode.

 - The LDO or SMPS supply mode can be checked with the SMPSRDY flag in power status register 2 (PWR_SR2).

 - During Stop 1, Stop 2, and Standby modes, when the sub-GHz radio is not active, the LDO or SMPS step-down converter is switched off.
-When exiting low-power modes (except Shutdown), the SMPS step-down converter is set by hardware to the mode selected by the SMPSEN bit in PWR control register 5 (PWR_CR5).
+When exiting low-power modes (except Shutdown), the SMPS step-down converter is set by hardware to the mode selected by the SMPSEN bit in power control register 5 (PWR_CR5).
 SMPSEN is retained in Stop and Standby modes.

-- Independently from the MCU software selected supply operating mode, the sub-GHz radio allows the supply mode selection while the sub-GHz radio is active (possible due to the sub-GHz radio SetRegulatorMode() command).
+- Independently of the MCU software-selected supply operating mode, the sub-GHz radio allows supply mode selection while active (possible due to the sub-GHz radio's SetRegulatorMode() command).

 Before enabling the SMPS, the SMPS clock detection must be enabled in the Sub-GHz radio SUBGHZ_SMPSC0R.CLKDE.